Sports Courts & Fields

 Santa Rosa Recreation and Parks is committed to providing the community with endless opportunities to play.
 Whether it be to exercise, learn, connect, compete, engage, or maybe even discover a new hobby, we invite you to explore the sports courts and fields that Santa Rosa has to offer.
 Events on athletic fields and courts must align with the specific athletic or sport function for which the facility was designed.

-Juilliard Park is our main location with 6 courts, there are also 2 courts located at Demeo Park.
+Juilliard Park is our main location with six courts, but there are also two courts located at DeMeo Park.
 Learn the fascinating outdoor bowling game of Bocce.
-Come by Julliard on Sunday afternoons or visit the Sonoma County Bocce Federation website at www.sonomacountybocce.org for more information about how to join the fun league play.
+Come by Juilliard Park on Sunday afternoons or visit the Sonoma County Bocce Federation website at SonomaCountyBocce.org for more information about how to join the fun league play.

 Located at Youth Community Park.
 Bring your own equipment.
 Protective equipment required while using a City skateboard facility (13-24.079).
 Protective equipment includes helmet, knee pads and elbow pads suitable to provide protection in the event of falls or collisions.

 17 total soccer fields located at these parks:

 Galvin Community Park has 11 public tennis courts, and four youth quick start courts on court #9.
 Howarth Memorial Park has five public tennis courts.
 Finley Community Park has three public tennis courts.
 Courts are first come, first serve, except for league, tournament, or instructional play (which requires a permit) and Recreation & Parks programs/classes.
 To reserve, email [email protected] or call 707-543-4317.
 Push button lights allow for tennis play until 10pm at both Galvin and Howarth tennis courts.

 Located at Finley Community Park, we have two ADA accessible, outdoor, sand volleyball courts open to the general public during normal park operating hours.